gsoft-inc/wl-squide/docs/getting-started/create-remote-module.md

 ## Try it :rocket:

 Start the `host` and the `remote-module` applications in development mode using the `dev` script.
-You should notice an additional link in the navigation menu.
+You should notice an additional link labelled `Remote/Page` in the navigation menu.
 Click on the link to navigate to the page of your new **remote** module!

 ### Troubleshoot issues